Search results for:

-What’s that?
-You are metaphorically patting me on the back right now and congratulating me on that correlation? *Sniff sniff* Thank you! *Sniff sniff* What’s that?
+What's that?
+Are you metaphorically patting me on the back right now and congratulating me on that correlation? *Sniff sniff* Thank you! *Sniff sniff* What's that?
 You are wondering why I am crying right now?
 I am not crying!
 I am simply cutting an onion while writing this blog piece, okay?!?

 Once again, I will digress.

 In one of the Hostwinds Team's social media posts about Magento's magic, we mention that "Magento is designed to make it easy and fast for your customers to checkout."

 To that end, the "Introduction to Magento" guide explains the "catalog management" section of Magento:

 "Magento's Catalog Management is a unique feature that is quite useful in many ways.
 It allows the easy creation and modification of products on your eCommerce site.
 The Catalog Management even has the ability to import your products, which is useful if you have a large number of products available."

 The guide's author goes on to explain, "[…] Magento also features the ability to send Product Alerts to clients or potential customers.
 This can be used to notify existing customers of a sale that you are having or even for a new product that is added.
 This can even be used to notify your loyal customers whenever products are back in stock."

 *Building applause beginning with one very slow clap and ending with a thunderously loud standing ovation.* In other words, well put, Hostwinds Front-Line Expert who wrote that guide!

 That guide can be found at https://www.hostwinds.com/guide/introduction-to-magento/, and more Magento facts can be found on the other side of the heading below!